Cost of Living Comparison Between Lillehammer and Stavanger Cost of Living Comparison Between Lillehammer and Stavanger

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Lillehammer or Stavanger?
+Should I move to Lillehammer or to Stavanger?

 If budget matters most, go with Lillehammer.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Stavanger makes more sense.
 Both are solid long-term options with distinct trade-offs.